Develop and Deploy a Python API with Kubernetes and Docker

 - .:/app

-Now simply run "docker-compose up" to start running the service or "docker-compose up --build" to build it then run it.
+Now, simply run "docker-compose up" to start the service or "docker-compose up—-build" to build it and then run it.

 Conclusion

 In this post, we have seen how to create a Docker container for a mini Python API, and we used Docker Compose to create a development environment.
-If you are using another programming language, like Go or Rails, you will generally follow the same steps except for some minor differences.
+If you use another programming language, like Go or Rails, you will generally follow the same steps except for minor differences.
 Check out the MetricFire free trial to see if MetricFire can fit into your monitoring environment.

-In the second part of this tutorial, we are going to discover more details about Docker and Docker Compose, but we are mainly going to see how to use Kubernetes and deploy our API to GKE (Google Kubernetes Engine).
+In the second part of this tutorial, we will discover more details about Docker and Docker Compose, but we will mainly see how to use Kubernetes and deploy our API to GKE (Google Kubernetes Engine).

 You might also like other posts...